 Make it your primary focus not to get distracted when eating and ensure you enjoy the meal.

-Overeating may become a habit but is not an ideal approach to eating and may cause digestive problems.
+Overeating may become a habit, but it is not an ideal approach to eating and may cause digestive problems.

 How to Eat Mindfully